Mount Lussari/Monte di Lussari and Hike to the Cima del Cacciatore/Steinerner Jäger (2.071m)

 The ascent to the Cima del Cacciatore takes about 1.5 hours with only 310 m difference in altitude.
-The hike requires, however, a certain mountain experience and no fear of heights, because the trail crosses a boulder field and the last meters to the summit, where the rock reaches out almost vertically, must be mastered with the help of a via ferrata.
+The hike requires, however, a degree of mountain experience and no fear of heights, because the trail crosses a boulder field and the last meters to the summit, where the rock reaches out almost vertically, must be mastered with the help of a via ferrata.

 Th hike begins quite comfortably with a short descent along the hiking trail 617 in direction of Sella Lussari, until you reach a saddle.
 There, take the hiking trail 613 in a southerly direction.
 The path leads past mountain pines and Alpine roses to a large boulder field beneath the Cima del Cacciatore, which you have to cross until you arrive at the other end of the hollow.

 This is where the ascent starts in steep serpentines, past numerous boulder rocks, until you reach the vertical rock face below the Cima del Cacciatore.
 A metal cord, fixed into the wall, helps you to climb it.
 Once you have mastered this challenge, you can almost touch the wrought iron of the cross on the summit.
 The panoramic view from the Cima del Cacciatore to the Julian Alps (and far beyond) is just stunning.
 To descend, take the same way back.